-If contributing cost share, the letter must state that the party is committed to providing a specific minimum dollar amount or value of in-kind contributions allocated to cost sharing.

-The following information for each third party contributing to cost sharing should be identified: (1) the name of the organization; (2) the proposed dollar amount to be provided; and (3) the proposed cost sharing type - (cash or in-kind contributions).
-Each letter must not exceed 1 page.
+Submit letters of commitment from all subrecipient and third-party cost share providers.
+If applicable, the letter must state that the third party is committed to providing a specific minimum dollar amount or value of in-kind contributions allocated to cost sharing.
+The following information for each third party contributing to cost sharing should be identified: (1) the name of the organization; (2) the proposed dollar amount to be provided; and (3) the proposed cost sharing type (cash-or in-kind contributions).
+Each letter must not exceed one page.
+Save the letters of commitment in a single PDF file using the following convention for the title: "ControlNumber_LeadOrganization_LOCs".